ystk/debian-python2.7/Doc/library/subprocess.rst

 functions.

-.. class:: Popen(args, bufsize=0, executable=None, stdin=None, stdout=None, stderr=None, preexec_fn=None, close_fds=False, shell=False, cwd=None, env=None, universal_newlines=False, startupinfo=None, creationflags=0)
+.. class:: Popen(args, bufsize=0, executable=None, stdin=None, stdout=None, \

-   Arguments are:

-   *args* should be a string, or a sequence of program arguments.
-The program to execute is normally the first item in the args sequence or the string if a string is given, but can be explicitly set by using the *executable* argument.
-When *executable* is given, the first item in the args sequence is still treated by most programs as the command name, which can then be different from the actual executable name.
-On Unix, it becomes the display name for the executing program in utilities such as :program:`ps`.
+                 stderr=None, preexec_fn=None, close_fds=False, shell=False, \
+                 cwd=None, env=None, universal_newlines=False, \
+                 startupinfo=None, creationflags=0)

+   Execute a child program in a new process.
+On Unix, the class uses :meth:`os.execvp`-like behavior to execute the child program.
+On Windows, the class uses the Windows ``CreateProcess()`` function.
+The arguments to :class:`Popen` are as follows.

+   *args* should be a sequence of program arguments or else a single string.
+   By default, the program to execute is the first item in *args* if *args* is a sequence.
+If *args* is a string, the interpretation is platform-dependent and described below.
+See the *shell* and *executable* arguments for additional differences from the default behavior.
+Unless otherwise stated, it is recommended to pass *args* as a sequence.

-   On Unix, with *shell=False* (default): In this case, the Popen class uses :meth:`os.execvp` to execute the child program. *args* should normally be a sequence.
-If a string is specified for *args*, it will be used as the name or path of the program to execute; this will only work if the program is being given no arguments.
+   On Unix, if *args* is a string, the string is interpreted as the name or path of the program to execute.
+However, this can only be done if not passing arguments to the program.

    .. note::